 - A Student ID

-- Lost and Found Items
+- Lost and found items

-- Student Mail questions and mail box keys
+- Student mail questions and mailbox keys

-- To talk to a student life staff member who is not in their office
+- Assistance in getting involved

-- Stamping campus flyers for posting this will be left for the Director of Student Engagement to approve and stamp
+- Stamping campus flyers for posting this will be left for the Coordinator of Student Engagement to approve and stamp

-- Posting campus announcements on MyCulver
+- Posting campus announcements

-- Shuttle Information

-- If you are hospitalized or must miss classes due to family illness or death, please contact the Student Life and the Secretary will make sure professors are notified.

 A student's first picture ID is provided at their summer registration day.
 If that ID is lost, the student can have another one printed with a \$10 charge to their student account.
-If the ID stops scanning at the lunch line, please check to make sure all accounts are paid before bringing the ID to Student Life for a replacement.
+If the ID stops scanning at the lunch line, please check to make sure all accounts are paid before contacting Student Life.